mpho-/IQassesment/README.md

 Used of bootstrap,to make ui responsive.
 Asp.Net Core Web API application on Visual Studio making use of .Net 6.
 Database is json.
-Used Model to Controller communication and made the controller methods to asynchronous.
+Used Model to Controller communication.

+Default login is email: manager@example.com password: test